DoubleMa/DoubleQoLMod/README.md

 - Add a game speed controller that can speed up the game up to x10. [numb8-numb9]
 - Free camera mode with a 6000 max pivot distance.
 [F9]
 - Enable or disable fog.
 [F10]
-- Enable or disable building and transports collapse. [keypad9]

     <img src="./images/StatusBar.png" alt="StatusBar" width="auto">